 I am an Associate Professor in Urban Economic Development and Director of Training and Advisory Services at The Bartlett Development Planning Unit, University College London.
-I hold a Joint PhD in Arts and Technology (Paris 8) and Urban Planning (Rome La Sapienza) and have a background in development economics.

 My interests fall within two themes: 1) inequalities, urbanisation and globalisation; and 2) the night-time economy, night work and climate change.
 Beyond research and teaching, I actively engage in consultancy and policy work.
 My work involves collaborations with city governments, communities and international organisations, shaping strategies and policies that address contemporary challenges in urban economies, cultural sectors and beyond.